Mission and community life

 When care is shared and relational, assistants are less likely to carry pressure alone.
 Core members are also less likely to be treated as passive recipients.

 This balanced dynamic supports healthier long-term relationships and better emotional resilience.
+It is a core part of [what L'Arche Philippines is](/learn/what-larche-philippines-is-and-why-it-matters) and why our model focuses on shared life.

 Trust makes support more effective